 Those are the areas I struggle with and find help to write out what needs to be done and when to do it.

 I love using The Happy Planner because there are many different sizes and layouts to fit all needs.
 Maybe you want a planner for everything, and get the big Ideas Happy Planner.
 The vertical layout gives you three blocks a day which I have always found prefect for my needs.
 You can also get these half sheet add ins to help you get more organized with meal planning, budgeting, etc, which have been great for me.

 Create a Homeschool Routine

 Creating a routine is more than just scheduling things you need to do.
 That’s not a routine unless you are just getting started and want to keep track of what you want to become your routine.

-A routine just means that you know that after breakfast, you’ll do X, Y, and Z before lunch.
+A daily routine means that you know that after breakfast, you’ll do X, Y, and Z before lunch.
 The key is finding a routine that works for your family and sticking to it as much as possible.
 You can read about my homeschool and morning routine here to get an idea of how I do it, and what it looks like.

 Create a weekly routine.
 For example, after supper Sunday night while my kids and husband are Skyping with his parents I do two things: look at what I want to do through the week – for myself, the house, homeschool, and plan for those things including printing anything we’ll need and fining books for the week, and I take time for myself.
 Self-care is important.